Do z>6 quasars reside in protoclusters?: Redshift evolution

-We also consider the position of our model galaxies in the M$_{\rm BH}$-M$_\star$ plane in Fig.~\ref{fig:mago}.
-Most of our bright high-z QSOs (blue stars) lie above the local relation (\citealt{McConnellMa13} and/or \citealt{KormendyHo13}), while a handful of them are in agreement with the \citet{Pacucci23} relation.
-At high redshift, all selected model QSOs show a faster growth in M$_{\rm BH}$ than in M$_\star$, which brings them above the local relation.
-Objects like QSO-A do not evolve any further at lower redshifts, while sources like QSO-B tend either to evolve parallel to the local relation (if they have lower-z reactivation events), or move back to the local relation (if their evolution is dominated by galaxy mergers with no additional bright QSO events).
-At z$\sim0$ the descendants of the high-z QSOs (cyan circles) represent a galaxy population whose SMBH tend to lie above the local M$_{\rm BH}$-M$_\star$ relation, although a significant fraction of $\sim$60 per cent is within the quoted 0.3 dex around the observed relation.
+In Fig.~\ref{fig:mago}, we also show with thin cyan lines the evolution of each high-z QSO in the M$_{\rm BH}$-M$_\star$ plane.
+The empty cyan circles represent the position of each descendant at z=0.
+At z>4, all selected model QSOs still show a faster growth in M$_{\rm BH}$ than in M$_\star$, which keeps them above both the high-z and the local relation.
+Objects like QSO-A (blue dotted line) do not evolve any further at lower redshifts, while sources like QSO-B (blue dashed line) tend either to evolve along the \citet{Pacucci23} relation (if they have lower-z reactivation events - please note that the solid line in Fig.~\ref{fig:mago} represents an extrapolation from the mass range this relation has been originally defined), or move back to the local relation (if their evolution is dominated by galaxy mergers with no additional bright QSO events - \citealt{JahnkeMaccio11}).
+At z$\sim0$ the descendants of the high-z QSOs (cyan circles) represent a galaxy population whose SMBH tend to lie above the local M$_{\rm BH}$-M$_\star$ relation, although a significant fraction ($\sim$60 per cent) is within the quoted 0.3 dex around the observed relation.